 Looking for an awesome salmon benedict with light and crispy hashbrowns and a frozen daiquiri?
 Well here is the spot for you.

 When we lived in Wayzata we went to Benedict’s nearly every Saturday morning.
-They have a great menu full of Instagram-worthy dishes that taste as good as they luck.
+They have a great menu full of Instagram-worthy dishes that taste as good as their luck.
 And the staff is amazing.
 It gets very busy from 10-2 so come early or after, or grab a seat at the circle bar.

 What are the best restaurants in Minneapolis for takeout?